winningproduct/learn-portal/content/introduction/02-products-are-different.md

 ---
-title: "Differences in Products "
+title: "Differences in Software Products "
-metaTitle: "Differences in Products | WP"
+metaTitle: "Differences in Software Products | WP"
 metaDescription: "Software product management and engineering is a specialty that differs from enterprise or bespoke applications."
 published: true

 metaTags:
-  - Products are Different
+  - Differences in Software Products
   - Winning Product
 ---

-### Market Activities

-Bespoke applications are usually custom made for a particular organizational context and have no complexities of sales, marketing, and competition.
-But, such market activities are major focal points for product development teams.

 ### Unique Value Offering